vsouza/awesome-ios/.github/CONTRIBUTING.md

 - README is not clear
 - Does not support the most commom package managers (spm, cocoapods, carthage...)

-#### Projects that can be rejected:
+### Projects that can be rejected:

 - Projects without tests.
-- Very young projects.
+- Projects with exact same functionalities as other projects that are already in AwesomeiOS
-- Missing LICENSE.
+- Projects with few functionalities

 Your contributions are always welcome!
 Thank you for your suggestions! :smiley: